 - 1. Ask their (or the PR) permission to retain study data collected to date - 2.
 Document this in the electronic CRF and action their decision - 3.
 Inform the Principal Investigator - 4.
 Inform the coordinating study centre coordinator - 5.
-Provide the participant (or the PR) with a copy of the signed study withdrawal form, file the original in the site trial file and place a copy in the participant's medical chart
+Provide the participant (or the PR) with a copy of the signed study withdrawal form, file the original in the site trial file and place a copy in the participant's medical chart destruction methods as indicated in Appendix 8 of the DCM.
+The only exception to Appendix 8 is that the "Informed Consent" fields in REDCap will be completed in full.

-If the participant (or PR) declines to have their study data retained and used for study analysis, the coordinating centre will ensure that all study data is destroyed using contemporary data/sample destruction methods and that this is documented.
+If the participant (or PR) declines to have their study data retained and used for study analysis, the coordinating centre will ensure that all study data is destroyed using contemporary data/sample

-Death
+• Death